-- Walking/working surfaces (see definition) on which employees are to work have the strength and structural integrity to support employees safely. - Prompt rescue of employees is provided in the event of a fall. - Competent persons (see definition) and qualified persons (see definition) are designated for their area of responsibility. - Training is provided for each Parsons employee who might be exposed to fall hazards. - Fall hazard issues are considered and resolved in the design review of new equipment and facilities.
+- Walking/working surfaces (see definition) on which employees are to work have the strength and structural integrity to support employees safely. - Prompt rescue of employees is provided in the event of a fall. - Competent persons (see definition), qualified persons (see definition), and safety monitors (see definition) are designated for their area of responsibility. - Training is provided for each Parsons employee who might be exposed to fall hazards. - Fall hazard issues are considered and resolved in the design review of new equipment and facilities.